PandasThumb/pandasthumb.github.io/README.md

 Blog Posts are found in the `\_posts/` directory.
 Instructions on how to write them can be found at https://jekyllrb.com/docs/posts/.
 Post are written using kramdown (markdown) syntax as described at http://kramdown.gettalong.org/syntax.html.

+*NOTE (August 2020):  Until further notice, do not upload the post file yourself.
+Instead email it to Joe Felsenstein, whose email address can be found by searching for his lab website page and looking in his Curriculum Vitae (CV) there*

 ### Example Blog Post
 Create a file called `_posts/2016-11-01-hello-world.md` with the following content: